scottpersinger/scottpersinger.github.io/_posts/2020-05-11-the-value-of-trust.md

 * Mediate the meeting yourself.
 * Point out to the participants that you perceive a lack of trust.
 Ask why they don't trust the intentions of the other side, and how can we work together.

+## Trust up and down the org

+Team members earn trust upwards in the organization in mostly obvious ways: demonstrating committment to the company and its values, delivering on time, and "doing what it takes" rather than narrowly interpreting their responsibilities.

+Another great skill is **transparency** - are you helping me understand what you are working on and how you are making decisions?
+Being transparent like this goes a long way toward making your manager's life easier.
+I've had excellent engineers who worked for me, but their work was very opaque.
+They might promise to deliver a feature in two weeks, and I could count on that timely delivery.
+But along the way I would get minimal insight into the project.
+This isn't the best way to build trust.
+I want to know enough detail to know if there's a problem with the spec, or some particular technical challenge.
+It is a skill to learn how to broadcast those details at the right level of abstraction upwards in the org.

+For leaders, earning trust with those reporting to you is all about transparency and collaboration in decision making.
+People don't like to be suprised, and they like to have a voice in any decisions that affects them or their work.
+This doesn't mean resorting to the [holacracy](https://en.wikipedia.org/wiki/Holacracy), but it does mean explaining _how_ and _why_ a decision got made, and reading folks into the decision as early as possible.

+One of the persistent challenges I still encounter is the trade-off between quick decision making and _transparent_ decision making.
+Speed of decisions is one of the critical inputs into your overall velocity as an organization, but quick decisions may erode trust in the people affected.
+It's critical to build up a high level of trust in the org that will enable you to make fast decisions.